erwanM974/hibou_label/README.md

 ### Example

-From the previously defined building blocks and operators we can define interaction terms such as the one below:
+From the previously defined building blocks and operators we can define interaction terms such as the one below, which is the example from the introduction:

 ```
 seq(